-Paros isn't the first island that comes to mind when thinking about the Greek Islands, but it's one of the most well-rounded places to visit in The Cyclades.
+Paros isn’t the first island that comes to mind when thinking about the Greek Islands, but it’s one of the most well-rounded places to visit in The Cyclades.
+And it’s one of my favorites.
 It nails all the boxes on a holiday check list, and its central location in the island group makes Paros easily accessible by both ferry and plane.
-Below is my complete guide to the island including the best beaches, day trips, restaurants, boutique hotels, villages, viewpoints and more.
-This post may contain affiliate links.
+Below is my complete guide to the island including the best beaches, day trips, restaurants, boutique hotels, villages, viewpoints, Google Map pins and more.

 A gelato a day on Paros.

 Kolymbithres Beach.
-OUTFIT DETAILS: Free People cut-out one-piece linked here.
+OUTFIT DETAILS: Cleonie cut-out one-piece linked here.

 32 Agosto has the yummiest create-your-own popsicles - there are locations in Parikia and Naousa.